durch/google-bigtable-postgres-fdw/README.md

 #### SELECT

-One Bigtable row per PG rowis returned, limit is done on the BT side, rows are returned as `json` and can be further manipulated using Postgres [json functions and operators](`https://www.postgresql.org/docs/9.6/static/functions-json.html`).
+One Bigtable row per PG rowis returned, limit is done on the BT side, rows are returned as `json` and can be further manipulated using Postgres [json functions and operators](`https://www.postgresql.org/docs/9.6/static/functions-json.html`). `WHERE` is evaluted on the PG side so be sure to grab what you need from BT.

 ```PLpgSQL
 SELECT * FROM test;